 - How does a computer eat cake anyways?

 Lyrical confusion in Still Alive

-This is a bit of a stretch, but during the song, GLaDOS says that there is research to be done on those still alive.
+- During the song, GLaDOS says in the last verse that there is research to be done on those still alive.
 After she spent the whole song telling us that she was still alive.
 Ergo, is there research to be done on GLaDOS?
 And by who?

 Removing the neurotoxin

-If someone put the Morality Core in GLaDOS to stop her flooding the place with neurotoxin, why didn't they stem the problem by removing the neurotoxin emitters - or the stored neurotoxin?
-Is it because the gas released isn't really harmful but GLaDOS wants you to think it is?
+- If someone put the Morality Core in GLaDOS to stop her flooding the place with neurotoxin, why didn't they stem the problem by removing the neurotoxin emitters - or the stored neurotoxin?

 Purpose of the Cake Sphere